dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

 :::{topic} Note

 - Cookiecutter is a command-line utility that rapidly generates projects from templates.
 In this context, we will utilize the Cookiecutter Python code environment specified in the Code Studio template
-- All web application projects should be created within the **project-lib-versioned** folder.
+- All web application projects should be created within the **project-lib-versioned/webapps** folder.
 This practice allows you to synchronize the source code and built files with the Dataiku DSS project library, facilitating the application deployment process.
   :::

 ### Activation